subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 is a finite quantity.
 We saw in the last section that this property is not true for the Wiener Proces, hence we cannot use the Stieltjes Integral to define the Ito Integral.

 We learnt about the concept of convergence in distribution in the prior sections, I am going to introduce another kind of convergence called convergence in probability which is needed to define the Ito Integral.
-A sequence of random variables ${X_t^n}$ is said to converge in probability to a random variable $X$ if for any $\epsilon > 0$,
+A sequence of random variables ${X_t^n}$ is said to converge in probability to a random variable $X$, if for any $\epsilon > 0$,

 $$ \lim_{n\rightarrow\infty} P(|X_t^n - X|>\epsilon) = 0 $$